Routes and operations

 This topic provides information about routes and operations.
 A route defines the process for producing a product or product variant.
 It describes each step (operation) in the production process and the order that these steps must be performed in.
 For each step, the route also defines the required operations resources, the required setup time and run time, and how the cost should be calculated.

 A route describes the order of operations that is required in order to produce a product or product variant.
 For each operation, the route also defines the operations resources that are required, the time that is required in order to set up and perform the operation, and how the cost should be calculated.
 You can use the same route to produce multiple products, or you can define a unique route for each product or product variant.
 You can even have multiple routes for the same product.
 In this case, the route that is used varies, depending on factors such as the quantity that must be produced.
-The definition of a route in Microsoft Dynamics 365 for Finance and Operations consists of four separate elements that, together, describe the production process:
+The definition of a route in Supply Chain Management consists of four separate elements that, together, describe the production process:

 - Route – A route defines the structure of the production process.
 In other words, it defines the order of operations.

 - Operation – An operation identifies a named step in a route, such as Assembly.
 The same operation can occur in multiple routes and can have different operation numbers.

 - Operation relation – An operation relation defines the operational properties of an operation, such as the setup time and run time, cost categories, consumption parameters, and resource requirements.
 The operation relation enables the operational properties of an operation to vary, depending on the route that the operation is used in or the products that are being produced.